mohammedamarnah/CarND-Advanced-Lane-Lines/Writeup.md

 ![alt text][image1]
 ![alt text][image2]

+I then tested the calibration and undistortion pipeline on the test images from the road.
+Here are some results:

+![alt text][image10]

 ### Color/Gradient Threshold

 #### 1. Gradient Thresholding
 In this step, I tried applying different gradient thresholding methods on a random image from my testing set.
-I tried Sobel on the x-axis and the y-axis, and then I tried the magnitude threshold, and then the direction of the gradient threshold.
+The first thing I did was a gaussian blur to remove the noise, after that I tried Sobel on the x-axis and the y-axis, and then I tried the magnitude threshold, and then the direction of the gradient threshold.
 Finally I tried a combined (gradient only) threshold.
 Here are some of the results that I got in each step:

 ![alt text][image3]